storj/storj/docs/blueprints/referral-manager-v1.md

     return eligibleUsersCounts, nil
 }

-// SendInvitationTokens generates tokens, saves those in the referral manager db
+// GenerateAndSendInvitationTokens generates tokens, saves those in the referral manager db
-// and then sends newly created tokens to each respective satellite GenerateAndSendInvitationTokens([]satelliteURL, tokensPerUser int) map[satelliteURL]int {
+// and then sends newly created tokens to each respective satellite GenerateAndSendInvitationTokens([]satelliteURL, tokensPerUser int) (map[satelliteURL]int, error) {
     eligibleUsers := referralManager.eligibleUsers
     if eligibleUsers == nil {
-        return Error.New("No users to generate tokens for.
+        return nil, Error.New("No users to generate tokens for.
 Make sure to run GetEligibleUsers first") }
     var tokens []Token
     for satellite, users := range eligibleUsers {